-A Welfare Officer can visit any member of staff who is absent from work through illness for more than a few weeks to discuss matters of concern.
+A Welfare Officer can meet with any member of staff who is absent from work through illness for more than a few weeks to discuss matters of concern.
 These can include financial issues, managing attendance procedures or ill health retirement.
-This visit can be at the request of either the individual or management or Departmental Human Resources.
+This visit can be at the request of either the individual or management or NICSHR.

 Excessive sick absence

-On occasions, Departmental Human Resources will request that Welfare Support Service speak to members of staff who have excessive sick absence records.
-Line Managers should also contact Welfare Support if they feel that someone is having difficulties which may be contributing to their excessive sick absence.
+On occasions, NICSHR will request that Welfare Support Service speak to members of staff who have excessive sick absence records.
+Line managers should also contact Welfare Support Service if they feel that someone is having difficulties which may be contributing to their excessive sick absence.

 Welfare Support Service offers practical advice in cases of domestic difficulty for example, relationship breakdown, abuse and violence, family illness.
 Welfare support can help in these cases and provide relevant information on the availability of special leave (including unpaid leave and career breaks) and general information about state benefits.